athenian-cs2/char-methods-template/README.md

 Add code to [MyMain.java](src/main/java/MyMain.java) to do the desired thing.

-Add code to [MyMain.java](src/main/java/MyMain.java) to do the desired thing.

 ## Run your code with:
 The easiest way to run your code is to press the play button in [MyMain.java](src/main/java/MyMain.java).